 Thin insulation with a high R-value

-One common question is, What is the thinnest insulation material with the highest R-value?
+One common question is, What is the thinnest insulation material with the highest R-value (or lowest K-value)?
 Answering this question can be very informative; however, R-values, which represent thermal resistance, are most useful when measuring homogeneous materials such as panels or sheets of mineral wool, fiberglass, pyrogel, or aerogel.

-Why doesn’t vacuum insulation have a static R-value?
+Why doesn’t vacuum insulation have a static R-value or K-value?

 For example, the two vacuum insulated tubes above have identical measurements for inner diameter, outer diameter, and overall wall thickness, but the one on the left is longer.
 With all other factors being equal, the tube with greater length will deliver higher performance.